 Deferred Income Taxes.
-ET recognizes benefits in earnings and related deferred tax assets for net operating loss carryforwards ("NOLs") and tax credit carryforwards.
+ETO recognizes benefits in earnings and related deferred tax assets for net operating loss carryforwards ("NOLs") and tax credit carryforwards.
 If necessary, a charge to earnings and a related valuation allowance are recorded to reduce deferred tax assets to an amount that is more likely than not to be realized by the Partnership in the future.
-Deferred income tax assets attributable to state and federal NOLs and federal tax alternative minimum tax credit carryforwards totaling \$936 million have been included in ET's consolidated balance sheet as of December 31, 2019.
-The state NOL carryforward benefits of \$149 million (\$118 million net of federal benefit) begin to expire in 2020 with a substantial portion expiring between 2033 and 2039.
-ET's corporate subsidiaries have federal NOLs of \$3.42 billion (\$718 million in benefits) of which \$1.3 billion will expire between 2031 and 2037.
+Deferred income tax assets attributable to state and federal NOLs and federal tax alternative minimum tax credit carryforwards totaling \$669 million have been included in ETO's consolidated balance sheet as of December 31, 2019.
+The state NOL carryforward benefits of \$120 million (\$95 million net of federal benefit) begin to expire in 2019 with a substantial portion expiring between 2033 and 2039.
+ETP Holdco has federal NOLs of \$2.65 billion (\$557 million in benefits) of which \$1.10 billion will expire between 2031 and 2037.
 Any federal NOL generated in 2018 and future years can be carried forward indefinitely.
 Federal alternative minimum tax credit carryforwards of \$15 million remained at December 31, 2019.
-We have determined that a valuation allowance totaling \$62 million (\$49 million net of federal income tax effects) is required for state NOLs as of December 31, 2019 primarily due to significant restrictions on their use in the Commonwealth of Pennsylvania.
-A separate valuation allowance of \$46 million is attributable to foreign tax credits.
+We have determined that a valuation allowance totaling \$62 million (\$49 million net of federal income tax effects) is required for the state NOLs at December 31, 2019 primarily due to significant restrictions on their use in the Commonwealth of Pennsylvania.
 In making the assessment of the future realization of the deferred tax assets, we rely on future reversals of existing taxable temporary differences, tax planning strategies and forecasted taxable income based on historical and projected future operating results.
 The potential need for valuation allowances is regularly reviewed by management.
 If it is more likely than not that the recorded asset will not be realized, additional valuation allowances which increase income tax expense may be recognized in the period such determination is made.
-Likewise, if it is more likely than not that additional deferred tax assets will be realized, an adjustment to the deferred tax asset will increase income in the period such determination is made.
+Likewise, if it is more likely than not that additional deferred tax assets will be realized, an adjustment to the deferred tax asset will increase inco